What is pay equity?

 In brief, pay equity is about correcting any undervaluation of female dominated workforces.

-What is the PSA Public Service Administrative and Clerical Pay Equity Claim?
+What is the PSA Public Service Clerical and Administrative Work Pay Equity Claim?

 On 31 October 2019 the Public Service Association Te Pūkenga Here Tikanga Mahi (PSA) raised a pay equity claim on behalf of PSA members “who predominantly perform clerical and administrative work (however described or defined) including those who perform customer support work and call centre work”.
 These roles are performed predominately by women and may be undervalued due to sex.
 This claim covers 43 public service agencies and a large number of roles.

-The claim was lodged under the Equal Pay Act 1972, as amended by the Equal Pay Amendment Act 2020.
+The claim was lodged under the Equal Pay Act 1972.
 The legislation aims to make it easier to raise a pay equity claim and encourages collaboration and evidence-based decision making to address any pay equity.

-This claim is large and complex because it impacts a wide range of roles across many agencies.
+This claim is large and complex.
+It impacts a wide range of roles across many agencies.
 The process to complete the claim is evidenced-based, and it will take time to capture and analyse the information needed to assess the claim.

 What is the pay equity process?

-The pay equity claim process consists of three main components:
+The pay equity claim process consists of three main phases:

-- Raising a claim– which includes a claim being raised and the work described, the employer forming a view on arguability, and notifying affected employees and relevant unions.
+- Raising a claim– which includes a claim being raised and the work described, the employer forming a view on arguability, and notifying affected employees and relevant unions who have members covered by this claim.
+This includes notification to new employees as the join agencies (See FAQs).

-- Assessing the claim– which includes assessing the work of the claimants, identifying comparators, assessing the work of the comparators, comparing the work and remuneration of the claimant and comparators, compiling the work and remuneration assessment and comparison, and drawing conclusions on undervaluation.
+- Assessing the claim– which includes assessing the work of the claimants, identifying comparators, assessing the work of the comparators, comparing the work and remuneration of the claimant and comparators, compiling the work and remuneration assessment and comparison, and drawing conclusions on whether undervaluation is found or not.

-- Settling the claim– which includes negotiating and concluding the pay equity claim, including implementation and process for reviewing and maintaining pay equity.
+- Settling the claim– which includes bargaining to correct any undervaluation, ratification of any proposed outcome by the claimant employees, and concluding the pay equity claim, including implementation and process for reviewing and maintaining pay equity

 What’s happening now?